projectpotos/projectpotos.github.io/docs/guide/own-role/README.md

 # Create your own role

-If you want some feature that is not yet implemented within an existing ansible role, you'll need to write your own ansible role.
+If you want a feature which is not yet implemented within an existing Ansible role, you will need to write your own Ansible role.

-The following pages should highlight what's special when writing an ansible role for Potos.
+The following pages highlight what important considerations when writing an Ansible role for Potos.

 There is also a template repository available which can be used as a scaffolding for your own [potos_template](https://github.com/projectpotos/ansible-role-potos_template).